semcelik/github-action-playground/.github/PULL_REQUEST_TEMPLATE.md

-## Did you fix if there is a change that needs to be done on:
+### If there is a change that needs to be made, have you fixed it?

-- [x] Contactless WEB or Contactless APP
+- [ ] Contactless WEB or Contactless APP
-- [x] Admin Frontend or Admin Backend
+- [ ] Admin Frontend or Admin Backend